mdcnn/Depth-Image-Quality-Enhancement/README.md

 # STATE-OF-THE-ART QUALITY ENHANCEMENT APPROACHES FOR DEPTH IMAGES (Updating)

 **A list of depth quality enhancement approaches and the summary of some available codes or projects.**
-**This list is maintained by: [[Lijun Zhao]](https://mdcnn.github.io/) (PhD candidate Beijing Jiaotong University).
+**This list is maintained by: [[Lijun Zhao]](https://mdcnn.github.io/) (I will join Taiyuan University of Science and Technology as a Lecturer).
 If your paper about [[this topic]](https://www.researchgate.net/project/Depth-Image-Quality-Enhancement?_sg=HmdjiODaWxK16knSMpg145NO57irmDyf9eT89AvdRvGQW0PF7183AyVlmtKWRSpiWeIuHNSZiG_aqkORdaCIlJI06BW-802edcCB) is not listed among them，please contact us（15112084@bjtu.edu.cn）.**

 # The summary of some available codes or projects